gbmhunter/blog/content/posts/updates/2018-12-15-site-migration-to-hugo-complete.md

 {{< figure src="/images/posts/2018-12-15-site-migration-to-hugo-complete/wordpress-to-hugo.png" width="500px" >}}

 My site has been powered for the last X years by Wordpress.
 [Wordpress](https://wordpress.org/) is a great CMS (content management system) which runs on a server (I have been paying for hosting through GoDaddy).
 However, it was time to move to a static website generator, and I choose [Hugo](https://gohugo.io/).
 Read on for more details...

-# Hugo vs. Gatsby

-I had a hard decision choosing Hugo over another static site generator such as Gatsby (which is node/React based).
-Hugo seemed to have a gentler learning curve, but is not as flexible.
-Hugo provides a HTML templating engine, and while you have access to code elements in the templates, you don't have the full power of javascript and the npm ecosystem behind you.
-I liked the idea of being able to use React components in Gatsby, but was turned away by the GraphQL syntax in Gatsby used to retrieve data.

-Being that Hugo is a single compiled executable, there is no dependency issues you have to worry about.
-Compare that to when you install the Gatsby [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), which has around 1500 dependencies (which is rather typical of npm)!
-Sometimes npm native modules will fail to compile, and in general, the setup is just easier with Hugo.
-This however as a downside for Hugo, you can't just write a plugin to expand the functionality, with Hugo the code is written in Go and compiled into a binary.

 # The Benefits